activecell/activecell-api/README.md

 API documentation for ActiveCell
 ================================

 You can use this site to understand how to connect to the ActiveCell API.
 We use it ourselves, as a matter of fact, not only for our pet projects and to load up sample data...but indeed our application itself uses the API exclusively to retrieve and persist data.
-It's called dog-fooding, and we're all over it.

 _Editor's note on **API documentation format**:_ This API documentation site draws heavily if not completely from [37signals API documentation](https://github.com/37signals/api).
 We feel they really got it right and that others should get their API documentation into such a simple and digestible format.
 Hat's off to the crew at 37signals.
 Thanks for the inspiration!